Lovingly called the ‘City of Dreams’, Mumbai is known for its pulsating vibe and amazing charm that spreads like magic.

 A UNESCO World Heritage Site, Elephanta caves is located around 11 km north-eastwards from the Gateway of India.
 These caves are placed on an island, called Gharapuri.

 Also called the ‘City of Caves’, this place is a prized possession of the rock art culture of India.
 The ancient archaeological relics are proof of the rich cultural past.

 [You May Interested to know about Ajanta & Ellora Caves ]

-These caves were etched-out between mid-5th and 6th centuries AD.
-Though there are 7 cave excavation caves here but the most important is Cave number 1, which belongs to Lord Shiva with ‘Trimurti Sadashiva’ statue on its entrance.
+These caves were etched out between the mid-5th and 6th centuries AD.
+Though there are 7 cave excavation caves here the most important is Cave number 1, which belongs to Lord Shiva with a ‘Trimurti Sadashiva’ statue on its entrance.

 Inaugurated on 21st January 1952, Jehangir Art Gallery in Mumbai is placed right behind the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya.
 Located in the Kala Ghoda area of Mumbai, the gallery is known as an important venue for Indian artists to showcase their works.

 There are a total of 4 exhibition halls in the Jehangir art gallery.
 The popularity and the prestige of the gallery can be guessed from the fact that the popular artists have to wait for a couple of months to showcase their work here.
 If you are an art lover, this gallery is a must-visit.
 It is open all days between 11:00 am to 07:00 pm and the entry is free.

 If you are fond of wildlife, Sanjay Gandhi National Park should be on your Itinerary!
 Formerly known as Borivali National Park, it surely comes in the list of best places to visit in Mumbai.